Shrine of St. Elizabeth Ann Bayley Seton

 The Shrine of St. Elizabeth Ann Bayley Seton is located in the Church of Our Lady of the Holy Rosary, a Roman Catholic parish church of the Roman Catholic Archdiocese of New York at 7 State Street, between Pearl and Water Streets in the Financial District of Manhattan, New York City.

 Parish history

 After the Civil War, Irish author Charlotte Grace O'Brien bought the James Watson House to be the Mission of Our Lady of the Rosary, which served as a way station for young immigrant girls.
 The parish was established in 1884 as a mission and raised to parish status in 1886 when Cardinal John McCloskey directed that Lower Manhattan and the Harbor Islands be separated from St. Peter's Parish and constitute the Parish of Our Lady of the Rosary.

 Merger

-On November 2, 2014, the Archdiocese of New York announced that the parish of Our Lady of the Rosary would merge with St. Peter's on Barclay Street, becoming one parish with two sites.
+On November 2, 2014, the Archdiocese of New York announced that the parish of Our Lady of the Rosary would be merged again with St. Peter's on Barclay Street, becoming one parish with two sites.
 Our Lady of the Rosary was an atypical parish, with no significant resident population.
 In 2023, the Sisters of Life were given this church and its rectory for their mission work.